Seminary Centers & Affiliates

 Coordinates the archaeological programs and activities of the university.
 It fosters archaeological research, publication, and education at Andrews University, the communities of Michiana, and all entities of the Seventh-day Adventist Church.

 Provides resources for ministry in meeting the challenges of a variety of issues in the contemporary world.
 It is carried out through research, publications, development of materials, leadership training, information processing, and consultation.

 Institute of Hispanic Ministry

 Responds to the growing needs of Hispanic congregations in North America and beyond.
 The tasks of the IHM include providing graduate-level study for Hispanic pastors both on and off campus and assisting in various ways a continuing education for Hispanic ministers.
-It coordinates the Hispanic MA in Pastoral Ministry and supports Hispanic courses in the MDiv and DMin programs.
+It coordinates the Spanish Track for the Master of Arts in Pastoral Ministry and supports Hispanic courses in the MDiv and DMin programs.
 The IHM also provides support systems for Hispanic ministry and churches that are in transition culturally and linguistically.
 It encourages research and the dissemination of its findings for the Seventh-day Adventist Church at large.

 Institute of Jewish-Christian Studies